csarnevesht/sync-with-playwright/docs/account-analysis-system.md

 ## Conclusion

 The Account Analysis System provides a comprehensive solution for understanding data differences between Salesforce and Dropbox, enabling informed migration decisions and data quality improvements.
+The system's advanced name matching, account merging, and field precedence logic ensure accurate data comparison and meaningful migration recommendations.
 By following the patterns and best practices outlined in this documentation, organizations can effectively analyze their account data and plan successful migrations.